-Within 20 minutes

-after treatment,Then, eat a light snack

-(1/2 peanut butter orTEST BLOOD GLUCOSE

-If symptoms don't stop,
+Within 20 minutes after treatment, If symptoms don't stop, call your doctor.

-call your doctor.Then, eat a light snack

-(1/2 peanut butter or

-glass of milk).
+Then, eat a light snack (1/2 peanut butter or TEST BLOOD GLUCOSE meat sandwich and 1/2 glass of milk).

 GUIDELINES FOR MANAGING DIABETES IN THE SCHOOL SETTING